-A Holiday is More Fun With a Car Rental in Brisbane
+A Holiday is More Fun With a Reliable Car Rental in Brisbane

 The easiest way to explore the Sunshine StateYou'd be hard pressed to find Brisbane's equal in terms of lifestyle and climate.
 It is, after all, located in the Sunshine State of Australia, Queensland.
 Brisbane is placed halfway between two of the best beaches in the country - and perhaps the world.
-With the famous Gold Coast to the south and the pristine Sunshine Coast to the north, you'll be eager to explore outside of the city limits, so the convenience of your own rental car is a must.
+With the famous Gold Coast to the south and the pristine Sunshine Coast to the north, you have plenty of choices for exploring beyond the city limits.

 Use our simple search engine to compare trusted brands and prices.
-If this is a romantic getaway, we can get you going in an economical compact car for two, to let you see the city with ease; if you are travelling in a crowd, we have people-movers and mini-vans.
+If this is a romantic getaway, we can get you going in an economical compact car for two, if you are travelling in a crowd, we have people-movers and mini-vans.
 We have no hidden charges, and if your plans change, there's no hassles, and no fees to modify or cancel your bookings.

 You will fall in love with Brisbane and Queensland once you've explored the region with your rental car from CarHire.com.au.
 No trip is complete without exploring the coast.
 With the savings you make from using our booking system, you can see and do even more!